zhehaowang/zhehao.me/book-notes/atomic-habits.md

 Habit can be broke down into a feedback loop with four steps, cue, craving, response, and reward.
 Make it obvious, make it attractive, make it easy, make it satisfying.

+### Make it obvious

+Identify your habits.
+Those that you do so much that they become automatic and escapes your notice.
+What is lined up with who you want to become, and what is not?

+When starting a new habit, specify time and location.
+Implementation intention.
+Be specific.
+Don't be vague, like eating healthier.
+Habit stacking: pair a new habit with a current habit.